 Bull Horns and Air Horns

 Bull horns, air horns, megaphones, and similar items are NOT allowed.
 Please leave these items at home or in your vehicle prior to entering the fairgrounds.
 Use of these items on the fairgrounds is strictly prohibited and will result in the item being confiscated and could result in you being removed from the Fair.

-Large signs are NOT allowed.
+Large signs or props are NOT allowed.
 Please leave them at home or in your vehicle prior to entering the fairgrounds.
 Use of these items on the fairgrounds will result in confiscation of related materials and could result in you being removed from the Fair.

 Selfie Sticks and Other Camera Equipment